sooraj-vasan/Non-Linguistic-Vocal-Command-Recognition-System---A-Case-Study/README.md

 - **Dataset Split:** 75% Training, 25% Validation (Stratified)
 - **Performance Metrics:** Training and Test Accuracy, Confusion Matrix

+The Test and Training Accuracy for various samples are shown in the table below -

 | Dataset Size | Training Accuracy | Test Accuracy |
 |---------------|------------------|----------------|
 | 30 Samples | 88% | 39% |